Decorum1998-prog/Dan-Projects/README.md

-# Dan Bello – Data Analyst Portfolio
+# Daniel Bello – Data Analyst Portfolio

-Hi there 👋 I'm Dan, an aspiring data analyst passionate about turning raw data into meaningful insights.
+Hi there 👋 I'm Daniel, an aspiring data analyst passionate about turning raw data into meaningful insights.
 This portfolio showcases my learning journey and projects in **Excel**, **SQL**, **Power BI**, and **Python**.

 ---